lukeave/PhD-Dissertation/README.md

 - #### support scripts:

-    Any supporting scripts that are not integral parts of the streamlined workflow of data collection, processind, and analysis will be stored in this subdirectory.
+    Any supporting scripts that are not integral parts of the streamlined workflow of data collection, processing, and analysis will be stored in this subdirectory.